Vajont Dam

-The dam was conceived in the 1920s and eventually built between 1957 and 1960 by Società Adriatica di Elettricità (SADE), at the time the electricity supply and distribution monopoly in northeastern Italy.
+The dam was conceived in the 1920s and eventually built between 1957 and 1960 by Società Adriatica di Elettricità, at the time the electricity supply and distribution monopoly in northeastern Italy.
 The engineer was Carlo Semenza (1893–1961).
-In 1962 the dam was nationalized and came under the control of ENEL as part of the Italian Ministry for Public Works.
+In 1962, the dam was nationalized and came under the control of ENEL as part of the Italian Ministry of Public Works.